pololu/rpicsim/docs/IntroductionToRSpec.md

 For more information, see the [RSpec Expectations documentation](https://www.relishapp.com/rspec/rspec-expectations/docs).

-Before and after hooks
+Before hooks
 ----

-Inside an example group, RSpec lets you define before and after hooks.
-A before hook can either run once before all the examples in the group or run before each example.
+Inside an example group, RSpec lets you define various kinds of _hooks_.
+The only one we need for RPicSim is the _before hook_.
+A before hook runs before each example in the example group.
 For example:

     !!!ruby
     describe "my device" do
-      before(:all) do
-        # Code here runs one time only, before all of the
-        # examples in this group.
-      end

       before do
         # Code here runs before each example in this group.
         # This is equivalent to before(:each).
       end

-      # examples go here

-      after do
+      specify do
-        # Code here runs after each example.
+        # Code for example 1
-        # This is equivalent to after(:each).
       end

-      after(:all) do
+      specify do
-        # Code here runs after all examples in the group
-        # are done.
+        # Code for example 2
       end
     end